-Working with a career counselor, speaking with faculty and/or college alumni, reviewing career resources, checking out the classified ads to prospect for potential employers, and conducting Informational Interviews with alumni or professionals in the field are all excellent places to start finding what internships are available.
+Working with a career counselor, speaking with faculty and/or college alumni, and conducting informational interviews with alumni or professionals in the field are all excellent places to start finding available internships.

-Internships are available in a wide variety of fields from both the private and not-for-profit sectors of the job market.
-Internships may be paid or unpaid, for credit or not-for-credit, and may be pursued spring, summer, or fall.
+Internships are available in a wide variety of fields in both the private and not-for-profit sectors of the job market.
+Internships may be paid or unpaid and for credit or not-for-credit and are typically pursued in the spring, summer, or fall.

-There are many rewarding and worthwhile internships available and some of these can be linked directly with college coursework.
-Working directly with an on-site supervisor and a faculty sponsor can provide a rich learning experience that includes additional reading, writing, etc., on the subject in addition to the experiential learning that takes place each day on the internship.
-It is not necessary to do an internship for credit in order to get a valuable internship experience.
+For-credit internships are linked directly with college coursework.
+Working directly with an on-site supervisor and a faculty sponsor can provide for a rich experience that includes additional reading and writing on the subject in addition to the experiential learning that takes place each day on the job.

-To receive credit for an internship, students will need to complete a certain number of hours at the internship site depending on the internship guidelines of the college.
-It’s important to check out a college’s guidelines prior to doing an internship for credit.
-Usually, colleges require additional work be completed and students must meet specific criteria designated by a faculty member who will also act as the internship sponsor.
+To receive credit for an internship, students will need to complete a certain number of hours at the internship site; that number depends on the internship guidelines of your particular school.
+Colleges also typically require additional, academic work be completed, as designated by the faculty member who acts as the internship sponsor.

-- Internships Not Completed for Credit are Not as Valuable: Although it is true that internships for credit are included on a college transcript, employers are looking for candidates who possess the relevant skills and experience to do the job and who already have exposure to the field and know that they are interested.
-Resumes usually do not distinguish between internships completed for credit and those which are not.
+- Internships Not Completed for Credit Are Not as Valuable: Although it is true that internships for credit are included on a college transcript, employers are looking for candidates who possess the relevant skills and experience to do the job and who already have exposure to the field and know that they are interested in it.
+Interns can gain those skills and experience whether they receive college credit or not.

-- Unpaid Internships or Volunteer Experiences Cannot be Included on a Resume: All experiences related to a particular internship or job can be included on a resume.
-As a student, relevant coursework, co-curricular activities, community services, volunteer experiences, and previous internships and jobs can also be included on a resume.
-Again, it is the relevant skills and experience that employers are looking for.
+- Unpaid Internships or Volunteer Experiences Can Not be Included on a Resume: All experiences related to a particular internship or job can be included on a resume.
+That includes relevant coursework, co-curricular activities, community service, volunteer experiences, and previous internships and jobs.